-7. May I connect with some of your former clients to see what it’s like to work with you?
+5. May I connect with some of your former clients to see what it’s like to work with you?

 Of course!
 I have several families who have agreed to speak with potential clients.
 Send me an email telling me a little about yourself and your child so I can reach out to the family that would best be able to answer your questions.

-8. How long is the program?
+6. How long is the program?

-As we say in RDI, “We are here to work ourselves out of a job.”
-I am successful as your coach when you are confident in your own ability to guide your child toward his or her full potential.
+I always say that “I am here to work myself out of a job.”
+Services will be complete once you are confident in your own ability to guide your child toward his or her full potential.

-Most often, programs are 6 months – 1.5 years.
+Most often, programs are 6 months – 2 years.

 Find me on the ‘CONTACT ME’ page to schedule an introductory call.
 I look forward to speaking with you soon!